InteriorConcepts/interiorconcepts-ice-plugin/README.md

 - A breif rundown of the user-interface will be covered in the next major section

 ** All software should now be setup and ready to go.
-Continue onto the next section which will quickly touch on how to get started with the code and editor.
+Continue onto the [Getting Started](#getting-started) section which will quickly touch on how to use the editor and get into the code.

----

-# Getting Started
+## Getting Started

-## Opening The Project
+### Opening The Project
 - Navigate to the repository folder, right click anywhere in the blank space of the window, choose "Open with Code" from the context menu
 - After it's open it'll begin loading the referenced jar files from the `lib` folder, as well as checking over the code in `src`, and building `.java` files to `.class` files to the `bin` folder if they're without errors.

-## VSCode Interface Rundown
+### VSCode Interface Rundown
 - This process is indicated in the bottom status bar of the program and looks like this: ![image](https://github.com/InteriorConcepts/interiorconcepts-ice-plugin/assets/45998846/1a7f2204-8238-4f10-9480-cc55d236b0dc)
 - Status bar information from left to right (hovering over each gives info in the tooltip as well):
   - Remote Window button (green), ignore this